numerics21/numerics21.github.io/README.md

 ### 5.2 Future Prospects

 The future of IVR on blockchain with earning capabilities is promising, with the potential to revolutionize how users interact with IVR systems and are rewarded for their participation.

----

-**Note:** This is a simplified and concise whitepaper that provides a high-level overview of the concept of IVR on blockchain with earning capabilities.
-The actual implementation and details would need to be customized based on specific use cases and objectives.